Yardanico/nim-strenc/README.md

+# This repo is abandoned and archived, no further support is expected
+I really made this library as a quick test of Nim's term-rewriting macros.
+Nim's term-rewriting macros are powerful, but they have their limitations, and there are also some compiler bugs that simply cannot be worked-around in this library (most open issues at the time of writing hit that).
+Moreover, I've noticed that people who write offensive infosec tools started using strenc.
+I'm pretty sure that some people who used this library for straight up malware.
+If you wish to try to continue its development further - feel free to fork, but that'll probably require fixing the relevant TRM parts of the Nim compiler.

 # nim-strenc
 This is a Nim library for automatic encryption (currently via XOR with a different key for each string generated at compile-time) of string literals.
 You can install it from Nimble via